mhackersu/absurd-grace/epics/section-01-chapter-00-the-grift-and-the-gospel.md

 - A sermon series titled: “Branding Like Jesus: Leveraging Parables for Market Growth.”
 - Jesus flipping tables… now with influencer collabs and a Shopify link in bio.

 Comedy unearths the ridiculous by exaggerating the real.
-It unveils what we’ve accepted as normal and whispers: “Wait, what?”
+It unveils what we’ve accepted as normal and quietly says: “Wait, what?”

 It is the holy foolishness that mocks the proud and humbles the wise.
 A tool Kierkegaard himself used — often writing under pseudonyms to poke fun at the very institutions he critiqued.